scottfr/SystemsBook/Preface/preface.md

 In this mode you can alter parameters and run simulations as many times as you like.
 Once you've looked at the simulation output you'll have to click the **red x** in the upper right corner of the graph to close it and get back to the model.

 If you click on an element of the model the **Configuration Panel** on the right shows all the attributes for the element you've selected.
-If you click anywhere on the background this panel will return to the variables control panel depicted in Figure 4.
+If you click anywhere on the model background this panel will return to the variables control panel depicted in Figure 4.

 Notice in the upper right of the **Configuration Panel** there is a double caret symbol.
 If you click this it will close the panel and the double caret will reverse direction and look like it does in Figure 2.

 There are only two fields you really need to be interested in here so don't be overwhelmed by all the items.
-The first is the **Note** field and the second one in the **Configuration** section will have different names depending on which type of model element you select, though it should be obvious which field contains the formula defining the way that element behaves based on the other elements that are connected to it.
+The first is the **Note** field and the second one in the **Configuration** section will have different names depending on which type of model element you select.
+It should be obvious which field contains the formula defining the way that element behaves based on the other elements that are connected to it.
 Some of this isn't expected to make sense until you get through part of Chapter 1 though it's appropriate to have a sense of what to expect.

 If you click in either the **Note** field or the **Equation Field** (which will have different names) a downward arrow will appear in the right of the field.
-If you click this downward arrow it will open a window that allows you to read the notes or inspect the equation.
+If you click this downward arrow it will open a window that allows you to read the notes or inspect the equation associated with that element.

 ![Figure 5.
 Configuration Panel with Flow Rate Clicked](00-intro-05.png)